pooriajr/pooriar/_posts/2021-05-14-unexpected-benefits-of-a-vegan-diet.md

 All this mean that eating at these restaurants feels less like a cold transaction that needs to be optimized, and more like an act of generosity from both parties.

-This easily comforts the anxious mind.
-It's okay that I pay a bit more.
-I'm supporting good people by paying a bit more, and they're supporting my health by continuing to run their underdog business.
+This relaxes my anxious mind.
+"It's okay that I pay a bit more.
+I'm supporting good people by paying a bit more, and they're supporting my health by continuing to run their underdog business."

+## My mind adjusted very quickly

+You'd expect that a lifetime of delighting in animal products would make it hard to cope with their absence.
+It's not just about taste - eating good steak or good sushi is an *emotional* experience for me.

+Indeed it was hard at first.
+Seeing someone eating a fresh pepperoni pizza made me feel like I was missing out.
+I felt the craving, and had to reject it.

+But after a few weeks, those cravings were so weak I could barely notice them.

+I was still aware that I would enjoy the taste of that food, but there was no pain in it, no feeling of missing out.

+Instead I started craving and appreciating good vegan food, which I would get from restaurants.

+And once I decided to stop eating Vegan, my mind quickly reverted to its pizza loving ways.

+## Conclusion

+I had ideas of what to expect going into veganism, and a lot of that turned out to be true.
+But the most important outcomes were total surprises, like the disappearance of compulsive behaviors.

+For me this shows that there is no replacement for actually doing something yourself.
+You can read about it and think on other people's experiences, but you shouldn't be confident in your conclusions until you see for yourself.